mentoring

 Winning work

-When I first started, these were my priorities:
+When I first started as a freelancer, these were my priorities:

 • Reaching out to existing contacts (this is where it helps to have built a network)

-• Setting up a presence on social media, including LinkedIn (priority) and Instagram – then searching for (and adding, with an intro message) my ideal clients
+• Setting up a presence on social media, including LinkedIn (priority) and Instagram (which I no longer use) – then searching for (and adding, with an intro message) my ideal clients

 • Created this website, outlining my services and as a home for my portfolio